Getting started

 .

-To avoid repeating same chunks of code, Friendkit also uses zurb-panini, a very lightweight html templating engine.
+To avoid repeating same chunks of code, Friendkit also uses zurb-panini, a very lightweight HTML templating engine.
 You can quickly create easily reusable chunks of code.
-But before diving into the template itself, We need to setup a nodejs environment.
-If you already have Node and Npm installed on your machine, you can skip the following sections.
-Be sure to you are not using a nodejs version higher than 8.
+But before diving into the template itself, We need to setup a Node.js environment.
+If you already have Node and NPM installed on your machine, you can skip the following sections.

 node -v